mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 powers, as noted below.

 LOCATE PORTAL
-The psion can scan his local area (a radius of 10 x Psi DM in metres) to see if a portal exists.
+The psion can scan his local area (a radius of 10 x Psi DM in meters) to see if a portal exists.
 If successful, the psion can gain an idea of the portal’s Barrier Strength depending on the Effect of his roll: